zhufuyi/sponge_doc/en/web-development-mysql.md

 **(6) Test API interfaces**

-After writing the specific logic code, execute the following commands in the terminal:
+After writing the business logic code, execute the following commands in the terminal:

 ```bash
 # Generate Swagger documentation